-The authors highly appreciate the opportunity to receive digital records from IRIS DMC, GEOSCOPE, and GEOFON.
+The authors greatly appreciate the opportunity to receive digital records from IRIS DMC, GEOSCOPE, and GEOFON.
 The majority of figures in this report were plotted using the Generic Mapping Tool (Wessel & Smith, 1995: GMT).
 This work was supported by the US Department of Energy's National Nuclear Security Administration, Contracts No. DE-FC52-05NA266081 and DE-AC52-06NA253962.
+We are also deeply grateful to the Associated Editor Dr. S. Lebedev and Prof. B. Mitchell for their very useful comments.